 Thirdly, IP has deliberately misrepresented Gödel’s theorems.
 The quote he gave here was copied verbatim from Wikipedia, but with a few key words removed.
 For reference, this is the actual quote in its entirety, but with the missing bits underlined:

-that no consistent system of axioms whose theorems can be listed by an effective procedure (i.e., an algorithm) is capable of proving all truths about the arithmetic of the natural numbers.
+The first incompleteness theorem states that no consistent system of axioms whose theorems can be listed by an effective procedure (i.e., an algorithm) is capable of proving all truths about the arithmetic of the natural numbers.

 Notice that IP specifically removed any mention of arithmetic and natural numbers.
 This is important, because it limits the context in a way that contradicts IP’s interpretation.
 He must have done this on purpose, too, because I see no possible way to accidentally remove such a key piece of information.
 The guy just flat-out lied to his audience, all so he could invent some obtuse interpretation about logic that doesn’t even apply to its original context.